john-d-murphy/hackerRank/README.md

 # hackerRank
  - Solutions to HackerRank problems
- - Tried to comment where possible, and keep the description of the problem in the comments.
+ - Comments in code where necessary, problem description in a block comment in the header..
  - Addtionally, tried to make my solutions clear and readable.
 Please let me know if anything is ambiguous or unclear.